Kenya Complete Cob Roundhouse for Mlango Farm (Ngecha)

 A PERSONAL WORD FROM CLAUDINE….

 I am so excited that CruzinCobGlobal will be back on the vibrant and diverse continent of Africa after an 8-year hiatus.
 We led several multicultural Cob workshops in Senegal and Morocco between 2015 & 2016, building bungalows and ovens, and half a dozen full-builds between 2016 and 2022 in Cabo Verde, the African islands off the coast of Senegal.
-Now we have a long-awaited opportunity to be hosted in the East African Rift Valley of Naivasha, Kenya, by local community leader and change agent Nyakio Kaniu-Lake.
-Nyakio and her team of volunteers at Agatha Amani House Farm are all women sheltered with their children from domestic violent households, who hail mostly from rural and inner city areas.
-They stay for a year and learn life and personal skills while living in a powerful communal therapeutic setting with trained facilitators.
-We are wanting to create a workshop consisting of students coming from outside of Kenya, from all over Kenya, and of course from the immediate local community.
+Now we have a long-awaited opportunity to be hosted in East Africa, in the Limuru region of Kenya, just outside of Nairobi, by Els Breet and her Mlango (door to a better world) Organic Farm crew.
+We are wanting to create a workshop consisting of students coming from Kenya, other parts of Africa, and of course from the immediate local community.

 OUR HOST